 Examples of measures which may need consents or permits include leaky dams, floodplain reconnection, silt traps, works on, over, under or near watercourses, and changes to any structure that helps control water.
 This list is not exhaustive, and applicants should make the necessary checks.
 It is the applicant's responsibility to gain the necessary permits and consents prior to commencing any work.
-All works must also comply with other relevant environmental legislation and, where relevant, in landscapes designated for cultural, archaeological, historic, aesthetic or other reasons too.
+All works must also comply with other relevant environmental legislation and, where relevant, in landscapes are designated for reasons for cultural, archaeological, historic, aesthetic or other reasons too